-NOTE: The Fleet V series boilers are supplied with protective corner pieces in a shrink fit poly bag.
-All boilers can be manoeuvred on a standard pallet truck.
+NOTE: The Fleet H series boilers are packaged in a wooden crate to allow stacking.
+Once removed from the packaging, all boilers can be manoeuvred on a standard pallet truck.
 However, when handling and manoeuvring the boiler care must be taken to avoid damage to the casing.
 The flue system is packaged separately.

 The boiler must be kept upright during handling.
-Care must be exercised to avoid toppling the boiler, as this will result in damage.

-The flue manifold connecting the vertical modules is supplied separately to the boiler - refer to Appendix C.
+The flue system is supplied separately to the boiler and must be specified at the point of order - refer to Appendix C.